david-ona/comp423-course-notes/docs/tutorials/go-setup.md

 }
 ```

+!!! warning "Warning"
+    Make sure your indentations are correct, and you remember all those commas!
+If your syntax is incorrect, your dev container will not work properly.

 ### Dev Container Configuration Explanation

 - name: The name of your container.
 - image: This tells the container which Docker image to use.
 Here, we use the latest version of Go.
 - customizations: Adds useful configurations to VS Code.
 Here, we install the Go extension for VS Code.

+!!! info "No Go download needed!"
+    Because we are using a dev container, there is no need to install Go directly on your local machine!

 ## Open the Project in the Dev Container